Victor4X/html-booklist/README.md

-### Only tested on Windows
+### Current version only tested on Ubuntu

 # booklist
-A python script that generates an interactive html book list, so you can easily access your pdf's through the browser
+A python script that generates an interactive html book list, so you can easily access your pdf files through the browser

 ## Example output:
 #TODO

 ## Todos:
-- Relative pathing (I'm currently using absolute paths :P)
+- ~~Relative pathing (I'm currently using absolute paths :P)~~